-Acupuncture has been extensively studied as a treatment for neck pain.
-While there is some evidence that acupuncture works for neck pain, acupressure is not universally accepted as a neck pain treatment.
+Acupuncture has been as a treatment for neck pain.
+While there is that acupuncture works for neck pain, acupressure is not universally accepted as a neck pain treatment.
 Researchers wonder, for example, if the needles from acupuncture stimulate chemicals in your body that provide pain relief.
 If that is indeed the case, stimulating pressure points with massage instead of needles wouldn’t provide the same pain relief.

 But that’s not to say that acupressure should be ruled out as a holistic neck pain treatment.
 Stimulating pressure points may relieve neck pain and soothe aching muscles.
-According to several reviews of the scientific literature, the answer is that we just don’t know.
+According to reviews of the scientific literature, the answer is that we just don’t know.

 To try acupressure for neck pain relief, follow these steps:

 - Relax and breathe in deeply.
 Be mindful to choose a comfortable and quiet setting to practice acupressure treatment.

 - Use a firm, deep pressure to massage the pressure points you have identified to treat your neck pain.
 It’s best to rotate your fingers in a circular or up-and-down motion for three to four minutes at each point, focusing on one at a time.
 If you feel a sharp increase in pain anywhere on your body during the treatment, stop right away.